Quatadah/Calculator/README.md

 # Calculator
-This is a simple calculator made with Python's GUI framework Tkinter
+This is a simple calculator made with Python's GUI framework Tkinter.